-GINSMS Inc. (the "Corporation") was incorporated in Alberta under the Canada Business Corporations Act on March 20, 2009.
+GINSMS Inc. (the "Company" or the "Corporation") was incorporated in Alberta under the Canada Business Corporations Act on March 20, 2009.
 On June 9, 2009, the Corporation acquired 100% of the issued and outstanding common shares of Global Edge Technology Limited (Global) and continues operations through its subsidiary Global.
 The Corporation's head office is located at 14/F Hang Lung House, 184-192 Queen's Road Central, Hong Kong where its operations are conducted.
-The address of the Corporation's registered office is 1900, 215 - 9th Avenue S.W., Calgary, Alberta, T2P 1K3.
+The address of the Corporation's registered office is Suite 3000, 700 - 9th Avenue S.W., Calgary, Alberta, T2P 3V4.
 The Corporation's shares trade on the TSX Venture Exchange ("Exchange").

 On September 28, 2012, the Corporation completed an arm's length share purchase agreement with Inphosoft Pte.
 Ltd. ("Inphosoft"), a private corporation governed by the laws of Singapore, to acquire all of the issued and outstanding shares of Inphosoft's wholly owned subsidiary, Inphosoft Group Pte.
-Ltd., which wholly owns the subsidiaries of Inphosoft Technology Sdn Bhd, Inphosoft Malaysis Sdn Bhd, PT Inphosoft Indonesia, and Inphosoft Singapore Pte Ltd.
+Ltd., which wholly owns the subsidiaries of Inphosoft Technology Sdn Bhd, Inphosoft Malaysis Sdn Bhd, Inphosoft Singapore Pte Ltd., and 99% owns PT Inphosoft Indonesia.
+As of March 31, 2014, the 1% non controlling interest of PT Inphosoft Indonesia is held by Siang Hui (Joel) Chin, the Chief Executive Officer of the Company.